All data is current as of 2013, unless otherwise noted.

-But while the minimum standards for certification are promulgated at the state level, the initial screening of attorney applicants is handled locally.
+The minimum standards for certification are promulgated at the state level, and the initial screening of attorney applicants is handled locally.
 CPCS maintains annual contracts with non-profit bar advocate programs in each county.
-Those bar advocate programs in turn select a volunteer board to review attorney applications using CPCS’ minimum statewide qualification standards.
-(The composition of the local volunteer boards is also determined according to statewide standards promulgated by CPCS.)
+The composition of the local volunteer boards is determined according to statewide standards promulgated by CPCS.
+Those bar advocate programs in turn select a volunteer board to review attorney applications using CPCS’ minimum statewide qualifications standards.

-To further ensure that all representation is provided locally, the county bar programs are responsible for the actual assignment of cases to individual attorneys.
-Private attorneys accepting public case-assignments agree to abide by CPCS’ “Performance Guidelines Governing Representation of Indigents in Criminal Cases,” but as with most everything else in the Massachusetts assigned counsel program, the direct review of ongoing attorney performance is also handled locally.
-Each county bar program maintains contracts with private attorneys who handle no cases, and instead act solely as supervisors for other private attorneys handling direct case-assignments.
+The county bar programs are also responsible for the actual assignment of cases to individual attorneys.
+Private attorneys accepting public case assignments agree to abide by CPCS’ “Performance Guidelines Governing Representation of Indigents in Criminal Cases,” and the direct review of ongoing attorney performance is also handled locally.
+Each county bar program maintains contracts with private attorneys who handle no cases, instead acting solely as supervisors for the private attorneys who represent clients.

-There is no minimum level of experience required for attorneys in order to apply to handle misdemeanors and concurrent felonies in District Court (the lowest level of qualification).
-Instead, selection is based on merit and by interviews with the local volunteer board.
-Attorneys selected must then complete a 7-day training program (or apply for a waiver), which involves lectures each day, along with small group sessions targeting skills training (client interviews, ethics, direct/cross, immigration consequences, etc.).
+There is no minimum level of experience required for attorneys to handle misdemeanors and concurrent felonies in District Court (the lowest level of qualification).
+Instead, selection is based on merit and interviews with the local volunteer board.
+Attorneys selected must then complete a 7-day training program (or apply for a waiver), which involves lectures each day along with small group sessions targeting skills training (client interviews, ethics, direct/cross, immigration consequences, etc.).